tc39/proposal-concurrency-control/README.md

 There is only a single method required by the Governor interface: `acquire`, returning a Promise that eventually resolves with a `GovernorToken`.
 A `GovernorToken` has a `release` method to indicate that the resource is no longer needed.
 The `GovernorToken` can also be automatically disposed using `using` syntax from the [Explicit Resource Management proposal](https://github.com/tc39/proposal-explicit-resource-management).

+The acquision of some resources is abortable.
+For these cases an AbortableGovernor interface is provided.
+This interface has a `acquireAbortable` method in addition to the `acquire` method from the Governor interface. `acquireAbortable` returns both an abort callback and a promise for a `GovernorToken`.
+Calling the `abort` callback requests the AbortableGovernor to abort acquisition and reject the promise for the `GovernorToken`.
+Calling `abort` may not do anything, depending on if the governed resource has already been acquired (even if this is not visible to the caller yet).

 A Governor is meant to control access to resources among mutually trustworthy parties.
 For adversarial scenarios, a [Capability](https://gist.github.com/michaelficarra/415941f94ed2249b5322d077aeaa6f96) should be used instead.

 The Governor name is taken from [the speed-limiting device in motor vehicles](https://en.wikipedia.org/wiki/Governor_%28device%29).

 <details>
 <summary>
-There is also a Governor constructor with helpers on its prototype.
+There is also a Governor and AbortableGovernor constructor with helper.
 </summary>

+AbortableGovernor extends Governor.

-The constructor unconditionally throws when it is the `new.target`.
+The Governor constructor unconditionally throws when it is the `new.target`.
 To make the helpers available, a concrete Governor can be implemented as follows:

 ```js
 const someGovernor = {